Baby great white leaves safety of Far North 'nursery' for Port Waikato

 “The whole point of the project is to learn about the movements of the animals.”

-Elliott asked anyone who spots a shark that could be a great white to snap a photo if possible and/or reach out to him either on Facebook at Riley Elliott - Shark Scientist or by emailing nzsharkman@gmail.com.
+Elliott asked anyone who spots what could be a great white to snap a photo if possible and to contact him either on Facebook at Riley Elliott - Shark Scientist or by emailing nzsharkman@gmail.com.